Old Orchard (Toledo, Ohio): Residents

 The neighborhood is home to many university professors, lawyers and other professionals, and includes many families.
 Old Orchard is very walkable.
-On the northern edge, one can walk easily to the Westgate shopping center (Costco, Fresh Market, Steinmart), Cricket West shopping center, Kenwood Shopping Center and the Sanger branch of the public library.
+On the northern edge, one can walk easily to the Westgate shopping center (Costco, Fresh Market, Starbucks), Cricket West shopping center, Kenwood Shopping Center and the Sanger branch of the public library.

 Notable residents

 One of Old Orchard's more famous residents was Millie Benson (1905 - 2002) who was one of the original ghost writers of the Nancy Drew Mystery books penned under the name Carolyn Keene.
 She wrote 23 of the original 30 books first published.
 In 2001, Benson received a Special Edgar Award for her contributions to the Nancy Drew series.
 She was also a columnist for the Toledo Blade and the Toledo Times.

-Toledo's current Mayor, Wade Kapszukiewicz, is also a member of the Old Orchard community.
+Toledo's current mayor, Wade Kapszukiewicz, is also a member of the Old Orchard community.